juanonsoftware/Dockers/WindowsCoreWithDrives/readme.md

-What is this image?
+What is this docker file?

-Create a docker image based on Windows Server Core with two additional drives L:\ (logs) and D:\ (data)
+Create a docker image based on Windows Server Core and add two additional drives for general purpose L:\ (logs) and D:\ (data)